shapiroj18/phishjams-backend/README.md

 5. PHISHIN_API_KEY=`api_key` (API Key for Phish.in can be requested at the [contacts page](https://phish.in/contact-info) and info about the api can be found in the [api docs](https://phish.in/api-docs))

 To Do:
-1. Make sure json responses for required functions are not more than one page with if/else
-2. Pytest
+1. Pytest
-3. Mypy
+2. Mypy
-4. Phish Trivia Game
+3. Phish Trivia Game
-5. Automatically send mjm when it gets posted
-6. Build Dev Env
-    * Create all functionality except the run in one file
-    * Create `start.logging()` for with dev bot for dev env
-    * Create `set_webhook()` for CI/CD with full bot for when I push
+4. Next Phish Show (location/date)
-7. Figure out how to automate `flask db upgrade`
+5. Figure out how to automate `flask db upgrade`
-8. Tests and incorporate into github actions
+6. Tests and incorporate into github actions
-9. Add email template and phish radio template (when people request ping to a cool-looking graph?) https://ron.sh/creating-real-time-charts-with-flask/
+7. Add email template and phish radio template (when people request ping to a cool-looking graph?) https://ron.sh/creating-real-time-charts-with-flask/
-10. Create events tables (when messages are sent, when messages are received)
+8. Create events tables (when messages are sent, when messages are received)
-11. Sponsorship messages 1/week
-12. Better unsubscribe messaging
+9. Better unsubscribe messaging

+Find my profile on [phish.net](https://phish.net/user/harpua18)!